Frequently Asked Questions for Prospective Students and New Applicants

 - Yes.
 If you apply as a PhD applicant but you are denied, you can request to be reviewed for the MS program.
 If you know, in advance, that you are interested in being reviewed as an MS applicant (in the event you are denied) when you apply for the PhD program, please e-mail the Electrical and Computer Engineering Department as soon as you send your packet to “My Credential Vault”.

-- The requirements you need to meet for the MS degree are spelled out in the ECE Graduate Handbook located here.
-Your regular academic advisor can help your during your advising session as well.
+- The requirements you need to meet for the MS degree are spelled out in the ECE Graduate Handbook.
+A link is on our Resources web page.
+Your regular academic advisor (the faculty member you are doing a project or thesis with) can help your during your advising session as well.
 It is important for you to be aware that Accelerated (4+1) students can take up to 3 500-level courses during their senior year and have them double counted, so it is recommended that students choose these in order to fill their various requirements for the MS degree (refer to the handbook).

 There is a form you will need when you take your comprehensive exam on our forms web page called the "PhD Comprehensive Exam Approval Form" at this link.
 The "Recommendation for Admission to Candidacy" form (to be advanced to ABD status) is also at that link.